TeslaNeuro/SOLACE-Adaptive-Solar-MPPT-Emergency-Backup-Power-System/README.md

-# Solar-MPPT-Emergency-Load-Balancing
+# Solar-MPPT-Emergency-AC-Load-Balancing
-A project to utilise the power output of a DC-AC solar panel MPPT system as an emergency back up power through the use of relay switches and inverter load balancing techniques.
+It addresses the inefficiencies of traditional PWM-based solar charge controllers, which often fail to produce sufficient power under varying temperature conditions due to their limited control over voltage and current.
+The system uses relay switches and inverter AC load balancing to improve performance and increase energy production efficiency overtime.